parlaynu/wireguard-mesh-aws/README.md

         vpn_public_key  = "oL/f2YQN68NEtDtCXmpD90VLbbCO3SoMEaVK0YxC4nE="

-Copy the keys into the terraform.tfvars script at the correct location.
+Copy the keys into the terraform.tfvars file at the correct location.

 ### Build The Infrastructure